 - key ID & MAC: Only present when you’re using NTP authentication.
 The key ID is the number of the key while the MAC is the message digest (currently MD5 or SHA-1, not to be confused with the Ethernet MAC address).

 These variables are seen on the wire for NTP packets.
 Note that on any NTP server or client you have a couple of columns that are listed in many documentation and are NOT part of the packets but of calculations by the NTP algorithms.
 Those are when, poll, reach, delay, offset, and jitter.
 Have a look at the blogpost from Aaron Toponce “Real Life NTP” in which he describes these columns of ntpq (among other things).
 Or, of course, at the official ntpq documentation.

 In my pcap, udp.stream eq 21 shows a basic client to server communication.
-An NTP clients asks a server for the time.
-In the answer of the server you can see its stratum (1) and reference clock (DCFa).
+An NTP client asks a server for the time.
+In the answer of the server, you can see its stratum (1) and reference clock (DCFa).
 Normally an NTP communication is ongoing over the lifetime of the ntp service running; it queries the server at the “poll” interval.
 You can see this behaviour in udp.stream eq 2 where my NTP server asks (as a client) another NTP server on the Internet.
-The polling interval in this case was 64 seconds, the stratum of the server was 2, while the reference ID shows the IPv4 address (or the first bytes of the MD5 hash of the IPv6 address) of the reference from the queried NTP server.
+The polling interval, in this case, was 64 seconds, the stratum of the server was 2, while the reference ID shows the IPv4 address (or the first bytes of the MD5 hash of the IPv6 address) of the reference from the queried NTP server.